-- Worth pointing out this is not the case with some of Tzeentch's followers (as they tend to be subtle Manipulative Bastards) and the Alpha Legion (who may in fact still be loyal to the Imperium or even to a third group who seek the destruction of Chaos - it's hard to say, really).
+- Worth pointing out this is not the case with some of Tzeentch's followers (as they tend to be subtle Manipulative Bastards) and the Alpha Legion (who may in fact still be loyal to the Imperium or even loyal to a third party ideal who seeks the destruction of Chaos at any cost - it's hard to say, really).

 - And then there's the Orks, who are big, green, brutish, warlike, loving-to-fight, lots of horns, guns, horrible to each other (and especially Gretchins)... who just want a good fight and will actually leave a planet if they don't put up a good enough fight, or they've killed everyone who can, so they can come back and fight again.
 As they say, Orkz wuz made for foitin' an' winnin'!.
 One could actually argue that the Orks are the least evil of all of the factions.